Creamy Mami, the Magic Angel: Characters

-A boy from a small village in Hokkaido who recently got transferred to Yû's school, he seems to be pretty rude at first, but later becomes friends with Yû due to his huge love for her cats.
+A boy from a small village in Hokkaido who recently got transferred to Yū's school, he seems to be pretty rude at first, but later becomes friends with Yū due to his huge love for her cats.
 He says he can understand nature and is one of the few people who realized Nega and Posi aren't normal cats.
 Due to his upbringing, he is rather ignorant about big cities and is generally pretty outdated with news, to the point of ignoring who Creamy Mami is.
 Despite being a recurring character, Mamoru never has any real interaction with Mami.